Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 P1 endpoint is always vertical, but orientation around the Z axis is not controlled.
 Only when angle limit are reached, kinematics tries to find an alternative solution.
 P2 endpoint is always vertical and XY endpoint axes are parallel to XY cartesian coordinates.
 This setting is valuable for probing for mesh compensation, because the probe offset stays at the same values
 P3 endpoint is vertical and axes 4 and 6 are rotated as little as possible.

+# M669 S, T parameters

+**Sn** Segments per second

+**Tn** Minimum segment length (mm).
+Default is 0.1 mm

+G1, G2, and G3 moves are separated into segments, which are executed as straight lines.
+The length of the segments is controlled by the S and T parameters.
+More segments give better results, but at the cost of processing time to calculate them.

 # Drive configuration
 **For a 6 axis robot the following naming will be used:**